-Now that you know to calculate the survey response rate, it’s also good to know what percentage is acceptable for the data collected to be considered relevant.
+Now that you know how to calculate the survey response rate, it’s also good to know what percentage is acceptable for the data collected to be considered relevant.

 The standard average response rate for a survey is about 33%.
 Just 33%!!

 If you were to obtain more than a 50% survey response rate, consider it your lucky day.
-Any number higher than 50 is regarded as a good, or probably as best, survey response rate and the data collected is adequate to reach a conclusion.
+Any number higher than 50 is regarded as a good, or probably as best, survey response rate, and the data collected is adequate to conclude.

-Response Rates Vs Completion Rate
+Response Rates Vs. Completion Rate

 Many a time, people tend to confuse between response rates and completion rates.
-Completion rates denote the number of participants who attended the survey to the very last question.
+Completion rates denote the number of participants who attended the survey to the last question.
 In contrast, response rates indicate the number of participants who entered the survey.